Besufekad-HAZ/hello-react-front-end-app/README.md

 # 👋 Greeting App (Back-end)

-Greeting App: A React web app that generates random greetings, showcasing the integration of Ruby on Rails and React.
-Learn how to combine the scalability of Rails with the efficiency of React and build dynamic web applications
+Greeting App: A React front-end app that displays random greetings fetched from a Rails API.
+Learn how to combine the efficiency of React with the scalability of Rails to build dynamic web applications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>